aimms/how-to/Articles/329/329-more-logging.rst

 * The AIMMS Debugger, see AIMMS The User's Guide: Chapter "Debugging and Profiling an Aimms Model"

-* Command line options, see AIMMS The User's Guide: Chapter "Calling Aimms"
+* Command-line options, see AIMMS The User's Guide: Chapter "Calling Aimms"